-Grip the stick on whatever side feels most natural (for all drills), using an alternate “lax” grip (bottom-hand = overhand grip, top-hand = underhand grip) with the shaft resting on the lower part of the fingers (not the palms) and the thumbs of the player running parallel along back of the shaft (relaxed grip aka “soft hands”); the stick “head” should start in the “the box” beside the player’s ear ("10 & 2 o'clock").
+Hold the stick on whatever side feels most natural (for all drills), using an alternate “lax” grip (bottom-hand = overhand grip, top-hand = underhand grip).
+The shaft should rest on the lower part of the fingers and finger tips (not the palms), with the thumbs of the player running parallel along back of the shaft (relaxed grip aka “soft hands”); the stick “head” should start in the “the box” beside the player’s ear ("10 & 2 o'clock").

 Points of Emphasis:

 Hold the “shaft” of the stick using an alternate "lax" grip, at the base of the fingers for maximum feel and comfort.

 There is an understanding in lacrosse that wherever a player is holding their stick is the target where they want the ball to be passed to them.
 Ideally, the “head” of the stick should be completely square (open) to the ball and be about 6 inches in front the body at the start of any catching action.
 In most cases this is best accomplished beside the player’s ear (in "the box") which makes it easiest for them to deliver a "quick" pass or shot after catching the ball.
 After catching any errant passes the stick/ball should be returned back into “the box” as soon as possible, ready to make a play with the ball.

 Catching the ball is all about having "soft hands."
 Imagine that someone is throwing an egg at you to catch and how you would cushion it as it approaches; absorb the ball by "giving" with the ball, pulling your hands in towards your body.
 The most common error in that sense is players throwing their stick (reaching) at the ball as it comes, with rigid/flexed muscles (relax!).
 Instead, they should wait for the ball to arrive with relaxed fingers and bring their stick head back slightly (even with or slightly behind their head), cushioning the ball as it enters (just like receiving a pass in hockey).